DATA-BACKED GUIDE · UPDATED JULY 2026

 What if only one eye is done and the other flares later?

 If you were insured before either eye had trouble, the second eye should be covered too.
 If the first eye was already an issue when you took out cover, the insurer may treat both as related and exclude them.
-Check the wording.
+Check the wording of the policy rather than assuming.

 How can I save if I have no insurance?

-Shop around, since prices vary a lot between practices, and lean towards independents given the average corporate premium.
-Get the surgery done early while it is still a straightforward repair, and ask whether your GP vet can do it rather than referring.
+Shop around, since prices vary a lot between practices, and lean towards independents given the average corporate premium found by the CMA.
+Get the surgery done early while it is still a straightforward repair, and ask whether your GP vet can do it rather than referring you to a specialist.